minhtuannguyen/remote-test-refresh/README.md

 ```

-`remote-path` specifies the  absolute path of the parent folder on remote machine. `remote-test-refresh` must know it in order to apply code change to project repository correctly.
+`remote-path` specifies the  absolute path to the parent folder on remote machine. `remote-test-refresh` must know it, in order to apply code change to the remote repository correctly.

 if `:remote-test` can not be found in the project.clj/profiles, `remote-test-refresh` will ask you all those parameters at the runtime.

-If `:with-system-agent` is set to false, `remote-test-refresh` you will use a separated ssh-agent to connect to remote machine.
+If `:with-system-agent` is set to false, `remote-test-refresh`  will use a separated ssh agent to connect to remote machine.
 In this case, `remote-test-refresh` will ask you for ssh authentication at the runtime.

 To start `remote-test-refresh` :

     $ lein remote-test-refresh
-    * Remote-Test-Refresh version: 0.1.6
+    * Remote-Test-Refresh version: 0.1.7

     * ==> Which command do you want to run on the repository of remote machine (optional): lein run
     * ==> Enter port if you need a port to be forwarded (optional): 8080